ashwinsel/Milestone-Project-2/README.md

     * The aim is to create a quiz platform that reflects the depth and richness of Hindu mythology while ensuring accessibility and inclusivity for all users.
     * Additionally, the company seeks to foster user engagement and satisfaction through an interactive and seamless user experience.
 + #### Future Implementations
     * There is a potential for future enhancements to the quiz platform, such as expanding the question database, incorporating multimedia elements like images or videos, introducing leaderboards or scoring systems, and integrating social sharing features to encourage user interaction and participation.
+Provide access to additional content or links in the footer section for further exploration.
 - ### Scope
     - The scope of the Hindu Mythology Quiz encompasses creating a user-friendly and accessible web interface that allows users to:
         * Easily understand how to play the quiz through clear instructions and intuitive design.